 In sum, 13 different herbs and plants are used to make Cynar Amaro.
 And, at least I can name some ingredients that most likely are part of the recipe: Gentian, lemon, fennel, and angelica are plausible components.

-The only element we know to be included for sure is artichoke.
+The key element for sure is the artichoke.
 Not only is the vegetable used for production, but artichoke leaves are also on the label of the bottle.
 And then artichoke, in Latin Cynara Scolymus, also lends its name to the liqueur.

 When you drink or eat something after consuming the vegetable, the receptors are cleansed and then send sweetness "notifications" to your brain once again.